Toka2k/KOP/README.md

 ### Hardware in use
 - esp32
-- EBYTE e220-433M33S Lora Module
+- EBYTE e220-400M33S Lora Module
 - 3dbi antena

 ### Currently working on:
+- Working on E220-400M33S driver

+### To do:
 - Modify functions to wait for getting packet back.
-### To do:
 - DB
     - DB download
     - updates